 4. Know where your child's learning is currently at

-Report cards likely came home the week before Spring Break and from that you should have a sense of not only what they have already covered in the curriculum but also their abilities within each area.
+Your child's latest report cards should give you a sense of not only what they have already covered in the curriculum but also their abilities within each area.
 You can use this information as a basis for moving forward during the closure.
-Oxford Learning at Home has a playlist of videos for how to support children's learning at home and Scholastic has made much of their grade specific content freely available during the pandemic.
+Oxford Learning at Home has a playlist of videos for how to support children's learning at home.

 5. Screen time